 In 1980, I introduced the "Officer Friendly" program to the local school system - an early attempt to build close ties between the community and the police.
 The program was so well received that it was published in the March, 1981, issue of The Police Chief.

 Professionally I made a presentation at the FBI Academy in Quantico, Virginia, helping them understand the insurance industry and how fraud may impact it.
-Subsequently I made a presentation about insurance fraud to hundreds of insurance industry executives at the Annual Meeting of CPCUs in San Diego, California.
+Subsequently I made a presentation about insurance fraud to hundreds of insurance industry executives at the Annual Meeting of CPCUs in San Diego, California, in addition to dozens of seminars coast to coast.

 Tom Owens for Woodbury City Council